ClimbingAl/HqdmPatterns/README.md

 # TODO:
-- Add discussions to some pages.
+- Add discussions to some pages
-- Example code release
+- Data query examples
-- System & system-component
+- Finalise `system` & `system-component`
 - Requirement methodology and Information Management Landscape pages
 - All of the other remaining sections that have placeholder pages
 - Lessons: degree of strictness, emergence, recognisably similar results, modelling decisions, etc